bestia-dev/markdown_to_html/README.md

 ```

 The javascript program is all in the `mdtohtml.html`.
 There is some simple code to accept a URL parameter.
-I also replace the links inside the markdown to work with the new indirection.
+I also regex replace the links inside the markdown to work with the new indirection.
 For simplicity I don't bother with subfolders.
-All .md files are in the same folder.
+All .md files must be in the same folder.
 And then we call the `markdown.parse()` method from the wasm module.
 <https://github.com/rsms/markdown-wasm>
 Sure we have to add some beautiful CSS that is similar to GitHub markdown.